sarv19/sarv19.github.io/README.md

 ## License

-The UI design took inspiration from [brittanychiang]('https://brittanychiang.com/') and the website was coded by me.
+The UI design took inspiration from [brittanychiang]('https://brittanychiang.com/') and the website's code was written by me.
 Everyone is welcomed to use the code, just remember to credit brittanychiang and me.